 Also Read: What is a Piston?

-The top of the spark plug has the terminal to connect to the wires from the ignition system.
-Most of the passenger cars will have the terminal made in such a way that the wires can snap on to it.
-The insulator is a ceramic material which provides mechanical support in addition to electrical insulation.
+The top of the spark plug has a terminal to connect to the wires from the ignition system.
+Most of the passenger cars will have the terminal made in such a way that the wires can snap onto it.
+The insulator is a ceramic material that provides mechanical support in addition to electrical insulation.
 The spark plug seals the combustion chamber and hence proper seals are also necessary to prevent leakage from the cylinder.
 Usually, the seals are made of compressed glass/metal powder.
 The outer shell is provided with threads to screw it into the cylinder head.
-They remove heat from the insulator and pass it on to the cylinder head and also acts as a ground for the sparks passing from the central electrode to the side electrode.
+They remove heat from the insulator and pass it on to the cylinder head and also act as a ground for the sparks passing from the central electrode to the side electrode.
 The thread length or reach is also very important.
 Spark plugs need to be installed with the exact reach as required.
 The central electrodes are, nowadays, made of noble metals such as iridium, tungsten, palladium etc. These electrodes are used because of their high melting points and durability.

-Spark plugs are cleaned using sandblasting or by wire brushes but wire brushes might deposit small metal deposits on it affecting combustion.
+Spark plugs are cleaned using sandblasting or wire brushes but wire brushes might deposit small metal deposits on it affecting combustion.
 There are gauges to check the spark plug gap while replacing or cleaning.